zhengli97/PromptKD/README.md

 (2).
 Reuse high-quality teacher text features instead of training the student's own text encoder.

 (3).
-Distillation on large amounts of unlabeled domain images using soft labels provided by teacher.
+Distillation on large amounts of unlabeled domain images using soft labels provided by the teacher.

 (4).
 PromptKD outperforms all existing prompt learning methods on 11 diverse recognition datasets.